zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/My essays/Homework task.md

 - [x] Are the paragraphs distinctful?
 - [x] Did you have a clear position on the topic?
 - [x] Did you include the ideas that you use in the introduction (cohesion)
+- [ ] Is the first example good enough?

 ## Corrected version

 The main goal of this new technology is to solve traffic related problems.
 Artificial intellignece driven cars use a system that allows them to ==navigate== more effectively ==and allows to create an error-free traffic==, ==this== helps reduce accidents and traffic jams.
 For example, Tesla cars can ==instantly== detect anomalies in the road and rapidly makes decisions to avoid  ==collision== or reduce casualties if crashing is inevitable.

 This technology should be viewed as a positive developement, as it increases road safety ==and allows to create a synergic traffic== which can't be achieved with traditional manual driving.
 A study ==in early== 2000s suggested that using innovative road intersections and implementing more ==advanced laws== isn't the real answer to a better traffic, ==while== the best solution to this problem are self driving cars.

+---